bowman2001/perplexdoc/content/doc/intro/license/index.md

 [render-link](https://www.veriphor.com/articles/link-and-image-render-hooks/)
 [render-codeblock-kroki](https://www.veriphor.com/articles/diagrams)
 [toc-walk-headings](https://www.veriphor.com/articles/tables-of-content/)
-: have been released by [Veriphor](https://www.veriphor.com) under the Apache 2.0 License and their motivation, function and usage are documented there.
+: have been released by [Veriphor](https://www.veriphor.com) under the Apache 2.0 License and their motivation, function, and usage are documented there.
 {.dl-loose3}

 These templates have all been adapted to fit the style of the theme.